|Manager of Operations

 Operations managers work both in an office environment and ‘on site' on the factory floor.

 You may sometimes be able to work as an operations manager without formal training, however most employers usually prefer qualifications such as a Diploma of Competitive Manufacturing, an Advanced Diploma of Competitive Manufacturing or a Degree.

-With further training and experience you can continue to progress along a career pathway that could see you in many senior management positions.
+Of course, with experience, and possibly further training, you can continue to progress further along a career pathway that could see you in a number of senior management positions.

 Earnings, Job and Employment Prospects

 For detailed information about earnings, job and employment prospects for this occupation, go to the Australian JobSearch Careers page and click on Job Outlook .

 The INFOSHEET PDFs provide information about the Manufacturing Industry and its various sectors and occupations.
 To view and print these documents click RESOURCES (you will need to have Adobe Reader ® installed).

 To find out more about potential Manufacturing career possibilities click PATHWAYS.

 This website is supported by funding from the Australian Government